Pirates beat Cubs 6-5 as Ngoepe becomes first African in MLB (Apr 26, 2017) | FOX Sports

 Glasnow remained winless in nine career starts, allowing three runs in 3 1/3 innings and requiring 89 pitches to get 10 outs.

-Rizzo had four RBIs and Kris Bryant had three hits as the Cubs lost for just second time in eight games while stranding 13 runners.
+Rizzo had four RBIs and Kris Bryant had three hits as the Cubs lost for just second time in eight games.
 The Pirates won for the third time in nine games.

 HISTORY MAKER DEPARTS